Giftedsayrah/aws-keypair-guide/README.md

 -Key type: RSA

 *Step 1: Log in to AWS Console*
-1. Open your browser and go to the AWS Console URL: https://625000249352.signin.aws.amazon.com/console?region=us-east-1
-2. Enter your credentials: for example
+i.
+Open your browser and go to the AWS Console URL: https://625000249352.signin.aws.amazon.com/console?region=us-east-1 ii.
+Enter your credentials: for example

 -Username: labs_user_575004

 -Password: BatfQbRHO8

-4. Ensure the region in the top-right corner is set to US East (N. Virginia) – us-east-1.
+iii.
+Ensure the region in the top-right corner is set to US East (N. Virginia) – us-east-1.

 *Step 2: Navigate to EC2 Dashboard*